-- In the first film, Fester rebels against the woman who brainwashed him into thinking she was his mother.
+Fester rebels against Abigail Craven, the woman who brainwashed him into thinking she was his mother.
 He uses one of the books in the Addams library, summoning a massive hurricane.
 Being an Addams, Fester is, of course, perfectly fine after said massive hurricane.

 "They're not yours, Tully!
 BACK OFF!"

 Wednesday: You have taken the land which is rightfully ours.
-Years from now my people will be forced to live in mobile homes on reservations.
-Your people will wear cardigans, and drink highballs.
-We will sell our bracelets by the road sides, you will play golf, and enjoy hot hors d'oeuvres.
+Years from now, my people will be forced to live in mobile homes on reservations.
+Your people will wear cardigans and drink highballs.
+We will sell our bracelets by the roadsides.
+You will play golf and enjoy hot hors d'oeuvres.
 My people will have pain and degradation.
-Your people will have stick shifts.
+Your people will drive stick shifts.
 The gods of my tribe have spoken.
 They have said, "Do not trust the Pilgrims, especially Sarah Miller."
-And for all these reasons I have decided to scalp you and burn your village to the ground.
+And for all these reasons, I have decided to scalp you and burn your village to the ground.

-- The best part of the scene comes at the end when Wednesday (still in her costume) is looking around, pleased at all the chaos, then notices Amanda Buckman, who at this point has been tied to a stake, had an apple shoved in her mouth, and is screaming for help.
+The best part of the camp burning scene comes at the end when Wednesday (still in her costume) is looking around, pleased at all the chaos, then notices Amanda Buckman, who at this point, has been tied to a stake, had an apple shoved in her mouth and is screaming for help.
 She calmly walks towards Amanda, stops, and pulls something from her headdress.
 Amanda's eyes go wide... and Wednesday lights the match.
-As the match burns, Wednesday for the first time lets loose with her true smile.
-A smile worthy of her mother.
+As the match burns, Wednesday for the first time lets loose with her true smile: a smile worthy of her mother.
 Let's not forget the wood for the stake is soaked in gasoline.
 And that the Addams Family theme song starts playing as Wednesday strikes the match.
 Hell, just Wednesday's slow walk towards the camera with her hand on her hip and that smirk on her face.

-- And the Brick Joke about the family motto: "We gladly feast on those who would subdue us".
-The camp consellours tried to subdue two of the Addams family...
+The Brick Joke about the family motto: "We gladly feast on those who would subdue us."
+The camp counselors tried to subdue two of the Addams family...
 And last we see them, they're being cooked alive on a spit.

 The truly spectacular rant Gomez directs at the Jerkass police officers, doubling as an Addams family roll call.
 Unfortunately, it ends in the cop having a Shut Up, Kirk! moment, but Gomez's signature passion is always appreciated.

 The New Addams Family

-- After spending most of the series having to deal with Wednesday trying to kill him, Pugsley finally stands up to her in the episode "Keeping Up with the Joneses" and gets a victory over her.
+After spending most of the series having to deal with Wednesday trying to kill him, Pugsley finally stands up to her in the episode "Keeping Up with the Joneses" and gets a victory over her.